Master Subscription Agreement

 3.1 Without prejudice to the generality of clause 2.1, Proof shall, in relation to any personal data processed in connection with the performance by Proof of its obligations under the Agreement:

-(a) process that personal data only on the written instructions of the Company unless Proof is required by Applicable Laws to otherwise process that personal data.
+(a) process that personal data only on the written instructions or within the scope of the Agreement of the Company unless Proof is required by Applicable Laws to otherwise process that personal data.
 Where Proof is relying on laws of a member of the UK, the European Union or European Union law as the basis for processing personal data, Proof shall promptly notify the Company of this before performing the processing required by the Applicable Laws unless those Applicable Laws prohibit Proof from so notifying the Company;

 (c) ensure that all personnel who have access to and/or process personal data are obliged to keep the personal data confidential; and